By Liz Ryan

 You don’t have to be sparkling and witty.
 It’s better to be human and real than to try dazzling new acquaintances with your gift of gab.

 When I began networking in the eighties, I positively dreaded it.
 I didn’t want to do it at all – my boss forced me to go to HR events, as I was a corporate HR person at the time.
 I’d sit in agony and attempt to make conversation with the person seated next to me at the rubber-chicken luncheon.

 Over time, I noticed something – lots of people didn’t especially love these boilerplate business-focused conversations.

 So, I changed my tack.
 I’d ask “Where did you grow up?”
 That question has nothing to do with business, but I’d see a spark in a person’s eye as they answered, because people like to talk about their lives – and who can blame them?

 Now, I mix business and ‘life’ conversation whenever I meet someone new.
 It’s important to avoid sensitive topics – for instance, “Are you married?”
 But you can ask a person how s/he spends time outside of work, what s/he studied in school, or what s/he thinks of the networking event you’re attending – all good topics.

-Don’t be so afraid of networking events that you miss them entirely.
+Don’t be so afraid of networking events that you skip them entirely.
 Networking is great for your career and for your professional credibility.
-Take it slowly, don’t second-guess yourself, and eventually, you’ll have some great contacts, and maybe even a great deal of fun.
+Take it slowly, don’t second-guess yourself, and eventually, you will have some great contacts, and maybe even a great deal of fun.